jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 {{< figure src="/histograms-and-kdes/histogram-construction-b.png" >}}

-Since the total area of all the rectangles is one (we have 129 data points), the upper boundary the stacked rectanges is a probability density function.
+Since the total area of all the rectangles is one (we have 129 data points), the curve marking the upper boundary the stacked rectangles is a probability density function.
 Densities are handy because they can be used to calculate probabilities.
 For example, the probability that a randomly chosen session will last between 25 and 35 minutes is the area between the density function (graph) and the x-axis in the interval `[25, 35]`.

 {{< figure src="/histograms-and-kdes/histogram-construction-c.png" >}}